Working the whole composition

 14 x 18 inches

-As you can see, the results were not all that spectacular at the time, but in the last 10 years or so I’ve figured out just what Alex meant.
-It’s safe to say that I still paint by her words.
-I make it a point to work the whole composition every time I put brush to canvas or panel.
+This is that painting, and, in the ten or so years since, I’ve figured out just what Alex meant.
+I still paint by her words, making a point to work the whole composition every time I put brush to canvas or panel.

-This method comes naturally when working on miniatures, like this one which measures just 7 by 5 inches.
+This method comes naturally when working on small art, like this piece, which measures just 7 by 5 inches.

 In a few brushstrokes, the entire composition is changed drastically.